Carmen Carrozza

 Carrozza retired from touring in the 1980s, but in the summer of 1994 he was called back to the road, playing three weeks of festivals with Jörgen Sundeqvist in Sweden.
-He was surprised they knew so much about him.
-"They had music I wrote when I was knee-high and recordings I had forgotten about myself."

 Carrozza was president of the American Accordionists' Association (AAA), a national organization dedicated to the development of the accordion.
 He continued to promote the accordion through educational workshops at schools, college and private music studios until his death.
 In addition, he was the director of the Northern Westchester School of Yorktown, New York.
 Until his death, he resided in Thornwood, New York, with his wife Jean.
 He had two grown children, Carmen and Marianne.